sndnyang/nvGPUWebUI/README.md

 # Usage

 0. Install flask

 1. Set the flask port in app.py, then python app.py

 2. Open the web page, change the default tensorboard port.

+- Click Button "Show" to toggle the iframe.

+- Click Button 'Kill' to kill your process.

 # LICENSE